-- 1. For a period of five (5) years from the date of testing, a student who is tested and performs at or above the following standards: - ACT taken prior to April 2004 with a composite score of 23 with a minimum of 19 on the English and mathematics test shall be exempt.
-ACT taken April 2004 or later with a composite score of 23 with a minimum of 19 on the English test and/or the mathematics test shall be exempt for those corresponding sections. - SAT taken prior to April 2004 with a combined verbal and mathematics score of 1070 with a minimum of 500 on the verbal test and the mathematics test shall be exempt.
-SAT taken April 2004 or later with a combined verbal and mathematics score of 1070 with a minimum of 500 on the verbal test and/or the mathematics test shall be exempt for those corresponding sections. - 2.
-For a period of three (3) years from the date of testing, a student who tests and performs on the Eleventh grade exit-level Texas Assessment of Knowledge and Skills (TAKS) with a minimum scale score of 2200 on the math section and/or a minimum score of 2200 on the English Language Arts section with a writing subsection score of at least 3 shall be exempt from the assessment required under this title for those corresponding sections. - 3.
-A student who has graduated with an associate or baccalaureate degree from a public institution of higher education in the state of Texas. - 4.
+- 1. For a period of five (5) years from the date of testing, a student who is tested and performs at or above the following standards: - ACT tests with a composite score of 23 with a minimum of 19 on the English test and/or the mathematics test shall be exempt for those corresponding sections. - · SAT tests with a combined verbal and mathematics score of 1070 with a minimum of 500 on the verbal test and/or the mathematics test shall be exempt for those corresponding sections.

+- 2. For a period of three (3) years from the date of testing, a student who tests and performs on the Eleventh grade exit-level Texas Assessment of Knowledge and Skills (TAKS) with a minimum scale score of 2200 on the math section and/or a minimum score of 2200 on the English Language Arts section with a writing subsection score of at least 3 shall be exempt from the assessment required under this title for those corresponding sections. - 3.
+A student who has graduated with an associate or baccalaureate degree from an institution of higher education. - 4.
 A student who transfers to Midland College from other accredited institutions of higher education with appropriate college-level work in the areas of writing, reading and/or mathematics (grades of "C" or higher) may be deemed as college-ready after review by the Registrar's Office.
 Students not meeting collegereadiness in writing, reading or mathematics will be required to take the THEA or COMPASS test for that area. - 5.
 A student who has previously attended any institution and has been determined to have met readiness standards by that institution. - 6.
 A student who is serving on active duty as a member of the armed forces of the United States, the Texas National Guard, or as a member of a reserve component of the armed forces of the United States and has been serving for at least three years preceding enrollment.
 Written documentation from the appropriate branch of the military is required for the exemption to be granted. - 7.
 A student who on or after August 1, 1990 was honorably discharged, retired, or released from active duty as a member of the armed forces of the United States or the Texas National Guard or service as a member of a reserve component of the armed forces of the United States.
-Written documentation (DD-214) is required before the exemption will be granted.

-8. A casual/enrichment student who is taking courses for personal interest only and who is not seeking a degree or certificate will be allowed to defer developmental course work and may enroll under the following conditions: (a) take a maximum of two courses per semester that are not academically restricted courses; (b) may not declare a major; and (c) may not receive financial aid.
-Consult with a Midland College counselor or adviser for a list of academically restricted courses.
+Written documentation (DD-214) is required before the exemption will be granted. - 8.
+A casual/enrichment student who is taking courses for personal interest only and who is not seeking a degree or certificate will be allowed to defer developmental course work and may enroll under the following conditions: (a) take a maximum of two courses per semester that are not academically restricted courses; (b) may not declare a major; and (c) may not receive financial aid.
+Consult with a Midland College counselor/advisor for a list of academically restricted courses.